elastic/kibana/docs/discover.md

 ### Sorting

 You may have noticed that documents appear in reverse chronological order by default, meaning the newest documents are shown first.
 You can change this by clicking on the **Time** column header.
 In fact, any column can be sorted in this manner as long as it is indexed in Elasticsearch.
-Note that some fields are not indexed by default, such as `_id`, and that other may have indexing disabled in the Elasticsearch mapping.
+Note that some fields are not indexed by default, such as `_id`, and that others may have indexing disabled in the Elasticsearch mapping.
 See the [Settings > Index Patterns](#indices) section of the docs for more details.

 You can also reorder columns by placing your mouse over the column header and clicking the left and right arrows that appear.